Community-centered design

 • Use non-verbal cues

 • Breath slowly and deeply.
-(You can even ask the participant to join in)
+You can even ask the participant to join in.

 • Either sit across from the participant or next to them - ask what they are most comfortable with.

-Resist re-traumatization
+Avoid re-traumatization

 FURTHER READING

 Much of this guidance is based on well-established research and resources from experts.
-If you are interested in learning more about trauma and trauma-informed/responsive practices, read this comprehensive report on trauma-informed approaches created by the Substance Abuse and Mental Health Service Administration (SAMHSA).
+If you are interested in learning more about trauma and trauma-informed/responsive practices, read this comprehensive report on trauma-informed approaches created by the Substance Abuse and Mental Health Service Administration (SAMHSA)

 Latest Updates